learnk8s/learnk8s.io/src/microsAuthentication/content.md

    }
  }()

-The readToken() function reads the file, /var/run/secrets/tokens/api-token and sets the global variable, serviceToken to the token value.
-If you are not familiar with Go’s ticker, think of a ticker as a background thread which runs a function at periodic intervals.
+The readToken() function reads the file, /var/run/secrets/tokens/api-token and sets the global variable, serviceToken to the token value. hyuiIf you are not familiar with Go’s ticker, think of a ticker as a background thread which runs a function at periodic intervals.

 You can find the entire application code in service_accounts_volume_projection/api/main.go Now, let’s deploy this service.
 A built image (amitsaha/k8s-sa-volume-demo-api:sa-2 ) has been pushed to docker hub, so you will not need to build it locally.